zacw-243L/zacw-243L/README.md

 # Zachary Ong – Hands-On Maker & IoT Innovator

-Hi, I'm Zachary, a 23-year-old fresh Computer Engineering graduate (Class of 2025) from Nanyang Polytechnic.
+Hi, I am Zachary, a 23-year-old fresh Electronic & Computer Engineering graduate (Class of 2025) from Nanyang Polytechnic.

 I'm passionate about turning real-world problems into practical solutions through **hands-on tinkering**, logical reasoning, and rapid prototyping.
 I thrive on independent problem-solving, stepping up to lead when needed, and learning new tech quickly to deliver working systems—whether it's IoT for sustainability, mobile apps for everyday use, or robotics prototypes.